liambll/MRI-cardiac-segmentation/README.md

 Disadvantages of the deep learning approach (e.g. U-Net) compared to heuristic-based method (e.g. Otsu Thresholding):
 * Deep learning is considered a 'black box' approach and less interpretable.
 * Deep learning approach requires annotated mask of i-contour to train.
-* It is prone to overfitting and difficult to find global optima if we don't have a large and respresentative dataset, although we can use transfer learning to mitigate this challenge.
-It is usually more computationally intensive.
+* It is usually more computationally intensive.
+It is also prone to overfitting and difficult to find global optima if we don't have a large and respresentative dataset, although we can use transfer learning to mitigate this challenge.
 * Convolution operation is not invariant to scale and rotation.
 We usually need to perform data augmentation when training convolutional neural networks to mitigate this challenge.